Range & Interquartile Range (IQR) Calculator

 • Customer Service: Analyze call duration times (IQR helps ignore extreme cases)

-• Finance: Examine spread of stock returns or investment performance
+• Finance: Examine spread of stock returns or investment performance.
+For financial data, assessing skewness and kurtosis can provide additional insights.

 • Real Estate: Compare price ranges in different neighborhoods